HenryQW/Awesome-TTRSS/docs/README.md

 ## About

-[Tiny Tiny RSS](https://tt-rss.org/) is an open source RSS feed reader and aggregator written in PHP. 🐋 Awesome TTRSS aims to provide a powerful **Dockerised all-in-one** solution, with enhanced user experience via simplified deployment and a list of curated plugins.
+🐋 Awesome TTRSS aims to provide a powerful **Dockerized all-in-one** solution for [Tiny Tiny RSS](https://tt-rss.org/), an open source RSS feed reader and aggregator written in PHP, with enhanced user experience via simplified deployment and a list of curated plugins.

 ## Deployment

-**Support postgres only for a better user experience.** mysql support is dropped since [tag 3.5_mysql_php5](https://github.com/HenryQW/Awesome-TTRSS/tree/3.5_mysql_php5).
+A VPS is highly recommended to host your Awesome TTRSS instance, a VPS can be obtained from as little as \$5/month at [DigitalOcean](https://m.do.co/c/d6ef3c80105c).
+Alternatively, you may request for personalized support, fully-managed service or fully-managed VPS via sponsoring Awesome TTRSS on its [💰OpenCollective page](https://opencollective.com/Awesome-TTRSS/).

 ### Deployment via docker